 As if to summarize the unmitigated cruelty of it all, there is that famous image of an elder male slave, his back covered with thick ropy scars from years of savage beatings.
 We’ve all seen it.
 And because it is so very flagrant it inflames our emotions, and we remember it.
 For millions of people that photograph eloquently symbolized the horrors of slavery better than any Abolitionist tract ever could.

 But the lurid imagery belies a complex actuality.
 Slaves were, in reality, treated as variously as you may imagine, because people happen to behave as variously as you may imagine.
-If you want to understand how slaveholders behaved, perform this little thought experiment: Think about every boss you have ever known, and remember how they behaved.
+If you want to understand how slaveholders behaved, perform this little thought experiment: Think about every boss you have ever known.
 Then imagine them as masters.
 There was that one guy who was a total bastard, another who was off his rocker, yet another who was an autocratic asshole, one or two who tried their best but were in over their heads, the one who was a real gem, a few who were actually pretty good, and a few others who were tolerable.

-This is not to say that some slaves didn’t have it pretty rough.
+This is not to say that some Blacks didn’t have it pretty rough.
 Certain mostly remote and isolated areas, the Sea Islands of Georgia for example, were well-known for being heavy on the lash.
-There were certainly more than a few hard masters, cruel and capricious, obsessed with profit, and woe be to anyone unlucky enough to be under their thumb.
+And there were certainly more than a few hard masters, cruel and capricious, obsessed with profit, and woe be to anyone unlucky enough to be under their thumb.

 Ironically, some of the most flagrant abusers were Northern transplants.
 Ambitious and in a hurry to make their fortunes, these outsiders often bridled at the typically languorous pace of Southern life, and used force, liberally applied, to speed things along.
 In acknowledgement of this very real syndrome, Simon Legree, the villainous overseer of Uncle Tom’s cabin was a native of Connecticut.